What does 1870s Comstock Act have to do with abortion pills?

 On Friday, a federal judge in Texas sided with Christian conservatives in ruling that the Comstock Act prohibits sending the long-used drug through the mail.

-Here’s at look at the case and the law:
+Here’s a look at the case and the law:

 WHAT HAPPENED?

-In a sweeping ruling, U.S. District Judge Matthew J. Kacsmaryk, said that the Food and Drug Administration’s approval of mifepristone more than two decades ago violated federal rules.
-Despite overwhelming evidence to the contrary, the Donald Trump appointee said the FDA overlooked “legitimate safety concerns,” with the pill, which has been available since 2000.
+In a sweeping ruling, U.S. District Judge Matthew J. Kacsmaryk said that the Food and Drug Administration’s approval of mifepristone more than two decades ago violated federal rules.
+Despite overwhelming evidence to the contrary, the Donald Trump appointee said the FDA overlooked “legitimate safety concerns” with the pill, which has been available since 2000.

 The Biden administration and mifepristone’s main drugmaker filed appeals notices within hours of the decision.